Falling Away (Jupiter Rising song)

-Falling Away was released to music stores on February 10, 2009, as stated on the Jupiter Rising website.
+"Falling Away" is a song by American pop duo Jupiter Rising, released as a single on February 10, 2009.
 The song runs through a downtempo dance beat like their 2007 hit single "Electropop".

 Background

 The song runs through a downtempo dance beat.
 The instrumentation involved is that of synth-keyboards, guitars, synthesizer, and drum set.
 The song was written as a criticism of West Coast consumerism.

 Critical response

 Alexandra Cahill of Billboard comments on the song calling it "an easy-to-like track with tight harmonies, showcases the duo's readiness to conquer the dancefloor."
 Starpulse says:

 The genre-defying electropop of "Falling Away" flaunts Spencer's production talents: dense layers of spacey synths, vintage keyboards and smart rhythms (in other words, headphone fodder).
 Together, Spencer and Jessie have a playful dynamic with their call-and-response vocals and indelible, harmonized hooks.
 "Falling Away" functions as a representation of Jupiter Rising as a whole: smart, insanely catchy and undeniably danceable.